enxsis/Fa_uwu_st-DiscordBot/README.md

 # Fa_uwu_st-DiscordBot
-better LimbusCompany life - personal use only
+better LimbusCompany life - Now only for personal use